574n13y/Dev_Ops/ha.md

 3. **Cloud Computing**: Define data lifecycle management in AWS.
+   * **Data Lifecycle Management (DLM)** in AWS is the process of automating the management of data stored in AWS services (e.g., S3, EBS).
+It optimizes costs by transitioning or deleting data based on its age or access patterns.

+   **Key Features**:
+    - **S3 Lifecycle Policies**: Transition objects to different storage classes like Standard, Infrequent Access (IA), or Glacier.
+    - **EBS Snapshots**: Automate the creation and deletion of EBS snapshots.

 4. **DevOps**: What is the role of automated deployment approval in CI/CD pipelines?